liferay/liferay-docs/develop/learning-paths/articles/06-writing-an-application-using-liferay-faces/04-implementing-a-ui-with-jsf-views.markdown

 they are not very good looking, by default.

 When you first created the guestbook portlet, a blank `docroot/css/main.css` file was created, by default.
-Add the following code to improve your guestbook tabs visually in your UI:
+Add the following code to `main.css` file to improve your guestbook tabs visually in your UI:

     .guestbook_tab,.guestbook_tab_active {
         line-height: 20px;